 Note: David sat on a united kingdom consisting of all twelve tribes.
 At the time of Jesus birth, the nation was divided and some of the tribes were scattered.

 1 Chronicles 5:2, “For Judah prevailed above his brethren, and of him came the chief ruler; (Scepter ) but the birthright was Joseph’s.

-We need to keep in mind that Joseph was Jesus father through the law of adoption.
+We need to keep in mind that Joseph, who was of the tribe of Judah had nothing whatsoever to do with the birth of Jesus other than through the law of adoption.
 Jesus came the first time to qualify for the priesthood by His death on the cross, His first work.
-Prophesy tells us that He will return a second time to fulfill His second work claiming the “Birthright” by building a body ( His Church ).
+Prophesy tells us that He will return a second time to fulfill His second work claiming the “Birthright” by building a body (His Church ).